shuyelin06/Obsidian-Notes/content/Classes/MATH475/MATH475.md

 > \left| \bigcap_{i=1}^n A_i \right| = \sum_{I \subseteq [n]} (-1)^{|I|} |A_I|
 > $$

+Basically, sometimes when we want to find something, we can find it by considering its complements (which can be easer to solve)!

 > [!Example] Example: $n = 2$ Case
 > In the $n = 2$ case, we have
 > $$